moja-global/GCBM.Colombia/docs/run_simulation/docker.rst

        /opt/gcbm/moja.cli --config_file gcbm_config.cfg --config_provider provider_config.json

-If there are existing images cached on your machine you may need to docker pull ghcr.io/moja-global/rest_api_gcbm:master and build the container using `docker-compose -d --force-recreate`
+If there are existing images cached on your machine, you may need to docker pull ghcr.io/moja-global/rest_api_gcbm:master and build the container using `docker-compose -d --force-recreate`